 This could happen in a number of ways, but one of the sneakiest is a “rogue” Wi-Fi network that look like a free alternative to your hotel’s $10 to $15/day rate.
 In other words, tech-savvy thieves are taking advantage of your thirst for constant connectivity – and desire to save a few bucks.

-The basic idea is someone in vicinity has created a ‘free Wi-Fi network’ that you connect to, but in doing so, you’re allowing them to tap into your info, access your files and possibly steal your personal identity too.
+The basic idea is someone in the vicinity has created a ‘free Wi-Fi network’ that you connect to, but in doing so, you’re allowing them to tap into your info, access your files and possibly steal your personal identity too.
 These rogue networks are really individuals who have software to hack into your systems — and because the majority of people’s laptops are not protected, they’re a lot more susceptible than they think.

 In fact, a software tool has been developed that demonstrates the risk of unprotected wireless networks.
 This software tool acts as a promiscuous access point that masquerades itself as a wireless network.
 It makes the victim connect to our rogue wireless network automatically.